lianghx-319/ChatGPT.nvim/README.md

    an executable that returns the API key via stdout.
 1. Setting it via an environment variable called `$OPENAI_API_KEY`.

+- Custom OpenAI API host

+In some countries, it is too hard to accessing OpenAI, setup your custom API host following this way:

+1. Setting it via an environment variable called `$OPENAI_API_HOST`.

 ```lua
 -- Packer
 use({